 High recommended, especially if you run cold in winter.

 Disclosure: Brynje provided the author with baselayer garments for this review.
 But hey, we’re impressed.
-They’re really great!Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+They’re really great!SectionHiker is reader-supported.
+We only make money if you purchase a product through our affiliate links.
+Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.